Modelling Interactions in High-dimensional Data with Backtracking

 As expected, we see variable 5 is nowhere to be seen and instead many unwanted variables are selected as $\lambda$ is decreased.
 Figure~\ref{fig:all_interact} illustrates the effect of including all $p(p-1) / 2$ possible interactions in the design matrix.
 Even in our rather moderate-dimensional situation, we are not able to recover the true signal.
-Though all the true interaction terms are selected, now both variables 4 and 5 are not present in the solution paths and many false interactions are selected.
+Though all the true interaction terms are selected, now neither variable 4 nor variable 5 are present in the solution paths and many false interactions are selected.

 Although this example is rather contrived, it illustrates how sometimes the right interactions need to be augmented to the design matrix in order for certain variables to be selected.
 Even when interactions are only present if the corresponding main effects are too, main effects can be missed by a procedure that does not consider interactions.
 In fact, we can see the same phenomenon occurring when the design matrix has i.i.d.\ Gaussian entries (see Section~\ref{sec:simulations}).
-In our case here, except purely by chance, variable 5 can only be selected by the Lasso if either the interactions between variables 1 and 2 or 3 and 4 are present in the design matrix.
-We also see that multiple Lasso fits might be needed to have any chance of selecting the right model.
+Thus multiple Lasso fits might be needed to have any chance of selecting the right model.

 This raises the question of which tuning parameters to use in the multiple Lasso fits.
 One option, which we shall refer to as the iterated Lasso, is to select tuning parameters by cross-validation each time.
 A drawback of this approach, though, is that the number of interactions to add can be quite large if cross-validation chooses a large active set.
 This is often the case when the presence of interactions makes some important main effects hard to distinguish from noise variables in the initial Lasso fit.
 Then cross-validation may choose a low $\lambda$ in order to try to select those variables, but this would result in many noise variables also being included in the active set.